shannonasmith/Home-Lab/README.md

 root
 🧠 Analysis

-Port 1524 exposed a preconfigured bindshell
+Port 1524 exposed a preconfigured root bindshell

 No authentication required

-Immediate root-level access granted
+Immediate root-level access achieved

-Represents a critical misconfiguration/backdoor
+Represents a critical security misconfiguration

-🔐 Security Insight
+🔐 Security Implications

-This demonstrates:
+This scenario highlights:

-The importance of port scanning
+The importance of network enumeration

-Risks of unsecured services
+Risks of exposed services

+The necessity of proper system hardening

-Why network monitoring and segmentation are critical
+Why continuous monitoring and detection are critical

-📸 Evidence (Add Screenshots)
+📸 Proof of Exploitation

+(Add screenshots here)

 Nmap scan results

 Netcat connection

-Root shell (whoami)
+Root shell confirmation (whoami)

-📁 Folder Structure
-~/lab/
-├── ctf/
-├── notes/
-├── loot/
-├── scripts/
-├── writeups/
-│   └── metasploitable2/
-🚀 Key Takeaways

-Successfully built a working cyber lab

-Performed enumeration using Nmap

-Identified vulnerable services

-Achieved root access via manual exploitation

-Established foundation for red/blue team exercises
+🗂️ Notes

+This was the first successful exploitation in the lab environment

+Demonstrates a low-effort, high-impact vulnerability

+Establishes baseline for future attack + detection scenarios

-🔄 Next Steps
+🚀 Next Steps

-Capture attack traffic with Wireshark
+Capture attack traffic using Wireshark

-Analyze logs and detect activity

-Integrate Splunk for monitoring

-Expand lab with Windows + Active Directory
+Analyze indicators of compromise

+Forward logs into Splunk

+Build detection queries and dashboards